henryoliver/browser-sync-app/README.md

-browser-sync-app
+Browser Sync App
 ================

-Browser sync application for iOS and Androidf
+Browser sync application for iOS and Android